theaoqi/coreclr/Documentation/building/cross-building.md

 The `cross\build-rootfs.sh` script can be used to download the files needed for cross compilation.
 It will generate a rootfs as this is what CoreCLR targets.

     Usage: ./cross/build-rootfs.sh [BuildArch] [LinuxCodeName] [lldbx.y] [--skipunmount]
-    BuildArch can be: arm(default), armel, arm64, x86
+    BuildArch can be: arm(default), armel, arm64, mips64el, x86
     LinuxCodeName - optional, Code name for Linux, can be: trusty(default), vivid, wily, xenial or alpine.
-If BuildArch is armel, LinuxCodeName is jessie(default) or tizen. lldbx.y - optional, LLDB version, can be: lldb3.6(default), lldb3.8.
+If BuildArch is armel, LinuxCodeName is jessie(default) or tizen.
+If BuildArch is mips64el, LinuxCodeName is stretch(default). lldbx.y - optional, LLDB version, can be: lldb3.6(default), lldb3.8.
 This is ignored when building rootfs for Alpine Linux.

 The `build-rootfs.sh` script must be run as root as it has to make some symlinks to the system, it will by default generate the rootfs in `cross\rootfs\<BuildArch>` however this can be changed by setting the `ROOTFS_DIR` environment variable.